-'''

-touch /etc/use_dsa_with_iptables

-service iptables restart

-service ip6tables restart

-'''

 8. Install multiple dedicated Deep Security Relays to achieve redundancy and optimize the bandwidth usage.
 At least one Deep Security Relay is required for a Deep Security environment, but a minimum of two is recommended.
 It is also recommended to deploy dedicated servers for Deep Security Relay.

-9. Deep Security Relay's communication direction must be set to bidirectional otherwise the rule update might fail to apply.
+9. Deep Security Relay's communication direction must be set to bidirectional; otherwise, the rule update might fail to apply.
 10. Anti-malware functionality might have some problems if a 10.0 Deep Security Manager activates a 10.3 Deep Security Agent.
-We recommend using Deep Security Manager 11.0 to manage Deep Security Agent 9.6, 10.0, and 11.0.

-11. When you install Deep Security Agent, only send the installer (msi, rpm) file to the destination machine.
-The plug-ins can be deployed to Deep Security Agent based on policy.
+It is recommended to use Deep Security Manager 20 LTS to manage earlier Deep Security Agents 10.0, 11.0 and 12.0.
+Refer to [supported agent versions](#) in Deep Security Manager 20.
+11. When you install Deep Security Agent, only send the installer file (msi, rpm) to the destination machine.
+The plug-ins can be deployed to Deep Security Agent after activation and policy is assigned to the computer.

 12. Trend Micro recommends using a distributed switch for deploying NSX.
-However, if you wish to use local storage, follow the steps below:
+However, if you wish to use local storage, follow these steps:

-1. In each ESXi of the cluster, configure the Agent VM Settings to use local datastore and standard port group.
+- In each ESXi of the cluster, configure the Agent VM Settings to use local datastore and standard port group.

-2. In the service deployment wizard, select Specified on-host for both datastore and network.
+- In the service deployment wizard, select Specified on-host for both datastore and network.

-B. Agent Deployment Scripts
+B. Agent deployment scripts

-Deep Security Manager's deployment script generator can be used to generate scripts that run on computers where the agent will be installed.
+The Deep Security Manager's deployment script generator can be used to generate scripts that run on computers where the agent is to be installed.
 The script can be modified to optionally perform subsequent tasks like activation and policy assignment.